By Sterling McGinn

 The meeting was held Tuesday, February 16 at 6 p.m. via Zoom.
 All council members were in attendance with the exception of trustee Dan Hardenbrook.
 This was also the first meeting for newly appointed trustee Darrell Schummer.

 A possible increase in village water rates is needed in order to set aside funds for the water infrastructure.
-The needed improvements include: a water main project, water tank installation & repair, and, namely, the state-mandated lead service line replacement.
+The needed improvements include: a water main project, a new water tower and, namely, the state-mandated lead service line replacement.
 The service line project has to be completed within the next 20 years.

-Rural Water recently completed a draft of a rate study, which will be a guide and a suggestion for where the village needs to be regarding water rates, while for other things like problems with water softener there are services that specializes in this as well.
+Rural Water recently completed a draft of a rate study, which will be a guide and a suggestion for where the village needs to be regarding water rates.

 In 2017, water rates were changed to a very unpopular flat rate system in order to prevent the water fund from going bankrupt.